daydreamersjp/opt-coupon-dist/README.md

 Because the decision variables appear both in numerator and denominator, it makes the objective non-linear.
 Then it goes out of the scope of Python library 'Pulp'.

-Since there are many non-linear solvers, it is not a complete deal breaker but I took a simplified approach here.
+Since there are many non-linear solvers even including metaheuristic solutions, it is not a complete deal breaker but I took a simplified approach here.

 <br />